-To filter search results, specify filters in the Filters pane or type search strings in the Search box.
+To filter search results, choose filter values in the Filters pane or type search strings in the Search box.

-The Filters pane lists default properties (source type, type, owner, cluster, and tags) and property values.
-Add a filter by clicking Add Filters... and scrolling, or by typing in the filter combo box to search for it.
+The Filters pane lists default properties (source type, type, owner, cluster, and tags) and their values.
+You can add or remove properties from this list: click Add Filters... and choose from the defined technical and metadata properties.
 To remove non-default filter properties, click the x in the filter.